ipspace/blog/content/posts/2022/11/bgp-unnumbered-duct-tape.md

 dcbgp_tag: cl
 series:
 - dcbgp
+- unnumbered-interfaces
+short_summary: |
+  We could always run BGP across unnumbered links if we used an IGP to propagate the loopback addresses of adjacent nodes.
+Recently, many vendors started supporting another solution: run EBGP over IPv6 LLA and exchange IPv4 prefixes over that EBGP session using the next-hop encoding specified in [RFC 5549](https://www.rfc-editor.org/rfc/rfc5549.html).
+How exactly does that work?
 ---
 Every time I mention unnumbered BGP sessions in a webinar, someone inevitably asks "_and how exactly does that work?_" I always replied "_gee, that's a blog post I should write one of these days,_" and although some readers might find it long overdue, here it is ;)